Ranipandit/Quotes/Readme.md

 ## Random Quotes generator

-- this is the file where you random quotes will generate
+- this is the file whererandom quotes will generate.
-- here also the background colour will change randomly
+- here also the background colour will change randomly.
+- have a look in it.